Updated: 7 Jun 2022

 - Home-based pastry chef

-How to Set Up a Baking Business from Home in the UK
+How to Start a Baking Business from Home in the UK

 Before you sell even your first cake pop, you’ll need to register with HMRC as self-employed.
 This is so the HMRC knows how much you’re earning and properly collect income tax.

 Register online here to receive an email with 10-digit Unique Taxpayer Reference (UTR).
-HMRC will also set you up with an online account where you can access lots of different resources to help to set your business up.
+HMRC will also set you up with an online account where you can access lots of different resources to help to set up your home baking business.

 If you’re working on your own, you’ll also need to set up as a sole trader.
 This is super simple – you just need to tell HMRC that you’re a sole trader!
 If you’re working with others, such as a partner or employee, you’ll need to register as a limited company.